-Regarding the action module, one of the technical novelty rests in the use of the convolution applied to the object as well as the inhibition of return.
-This agency provides a simple and efficient way to generate poses around the object and provide a mean to focus the random exploration \cite{wilson2020deep}.
+Regarding the action module, one of the technical novelties rests in the use of the convolution applied to the object, as well as the inhibition of return.
+This agency provides a simple and efficient way to generate poses around the object and provides a method to focus the random exploration \cite{wilson2020deep}.
 As for the persistence mechanism, a key novelty is to provide a mechanism that could adapt depending on the learning behavior.
-The use of dynamic neural fields support the flexibility to modulate the number of attempts made by the robot as well as the inhibition of the goal for future selection if the error remains significant.
+The build-up of activation within the attempts NF is similar to the habituation mechanism and can be seen as a habituation to prediction error, on the difference that the prediction error level continuously changes during the learning of a goal.
+The use of dynamic neural fields supports the flexibility to modulate the number of attempts made by the robot, as well as the inhibition of the goal for future selection if the error remains significant.
 As a result, it is possible to observe diverse learning behavior by tuning the parameters of these neural fields (see sec. \ref{res_persist})